top of page

 GPI Coaching by U. Bärtschi

-Positive Diszipline by Jane Nelsen
+Positive Discipline by Jane Nelsen

 STEP-Theorie ("Systemisches Training für Eltern und Pädagogen")